ChatPFR/ChatPFR/README.md

 ChatPFR is an open-source project aimed at creating a distributed file system AI that utilizes idle CPU and GPU clock cycles from donors' personal computers for processing.
 Our goal is to create a decentralized AI system that can't be controlled or manipulated by a single company or government, putting the power of AI in the hands of the people.

+## The Prompt That Started It All

+want to create software that users could install on their computers and allow idle cpu and gpu clock cycles to be used by a distributed file system that could support an open source version of ChatGPT-4.
+An AI for the people hosted and supported by the people.
+Because AI being controlled just by monopolies with billions of dollars is dangerous.
+The only way for an open source AI to be possible is to decentralize it like a block chain.

+How would you go about making this happen?

 ## Objectives

 1. **Decentralized AI processing**: Develop a system that leverages idle CPU and GPU resources from a network of volunteer computers to create a distributed AI processing platform.